Multidimensional Graph Neural Networks for Wireless Communications: Simulation Results

 In Tables \ref{table:scale} and \ref{table:samples}, we provide space complexity and sample complexity of the DNNs except FNN to achieve 95\% sum-rate of MO algorithm.
-The results of FNN are obtained when it achieves its best performance (lower than 95\%) with all 500,000 training samples.
+The results of FNN are obtained when it achieves its best performance (lower than 95\%) with all the 500,000 training samples.

 We can see that the space complexities of FNN and CNN are much higher than the GNNs, due to the larger hypothesis space.
 Since the vertex-GNN employs $3$ (layers) $\times 9+2=29$ FNNs for processing, combination, and mapping the vertex representation to precoders, its space complexity (after fine-tuning the 29 FNNs) is much higher than the 3D-GNN.
 The space complexity of 1D-GNN exceeds 2D-GNN, and both exceed 3D-GNN, which seems inconsistent with the results in Table \ref{table:compute}.
 This is because 1D-GNN needs more ``channels'' than 2D-GNN, and both need more ``channels'' than 3D-GNN.
-The sample complexities of the proposed GNNs are much fewer than FNN and CNN, and decrease with the increase of $N_t$ except 64 antennas (because not all of the $64!$ permutations of the samples along the antenna dimension exist in the sample space).
+The sample complexities of the proposed GNNs are much fewer than FNN and CNN, and decrease with the increase of $N_t$ except 64 antennas (because not all of the $64!$ permutations of the samples along the antenna dimension exist in the feature space).
 To obtain a deeper insight into GNNs with different dimensions, we also provide the sample complexities of a 2D'-GNN that only considers permutations of antennas and RF chains.
-The 2D-GNN and 3D-GNN can harness $K!N_t!$ sample permutations, whereas 1D-GNN and 2D'-GNN can only harness $N_t!$ sample permutations.
+The 2D-GNN and 3D-GNN can harness $K!N_t!$ permutations, whereas 1D-GNN and 2D'-GNN can only harness $N_t!$ permutations.
 The less sample demand of 3D-GNN and 2D-GNN validates the analysis in section \ref{reducingdim}.
 The much higher sample complexity of vertex-GNN than 3D-GNN stems from the need to learn injective aggregation functions \cite{howPowerful}.

 We also evaluate the inference time under the settings in Table \ref{table:samples}.
-Taking $N_t=16$ as an example, the running time of 1D-, 2D-, {\bf 3D}-GNNs, vertex-GNN, and the MO algorithm are respectively 1.12, 2.14, {\bf 4.79}, 6.63, and 7452 milliseconds on CPU.
-In fact, we can show that the FLOPs of vertex-GNN is of the order of magnitude $O((K+N_t+N_s)F_c+(KN_t+N_s)F_p)$ in each layer, where $F_c$ and $F_p$ are the FLOPs of the FNNs for combining and processing (supposing that they are identical for different types of vertices) and $F_p$ depends on $K$, $N_t$ or $N_s$.
+Taking $N_t=16$ as an example, the running time of FNN, CNN, vertex-GNN, 1D-, 2D-, {\bf 3D}-GNNs, and the MO algorithm are respectively 1.15, 4.37, 6.63, 1.12, 2.14, {\bf 4.79}, and 7452 milliseconds on CPU.